Proposal timeline for the 2022-2023 academic year:

 - A project description (no more than four pages (in 12-point type), including figures and budget justification);

 - A budget indicating how the requested funds would be expended and listing resources sought or acquired from other sources, using this budget form;

 - A curriculum vitae for each applicant of no more than three pages each per CV;

 - A current & pending support document listing any awards of each applicant, using this form.

-The Vice President for Global and Digital Strategy plans to announce the selected grant recipients in February 2020.
+The Vice President for Global and Digital Strategy plans to announce the selected grant recipients in late February 2022.